bidpl/cs225-finalProj-weLuv391/results.md

 ### Testing:
 Since fileParser.cpp is a pretty simple algorithm that inserts all the nodes and edges from the file, there are only two test cases of varying sizes that checks if all of the nodes and edges contained in the file are properly added.
 The small test case just tests with a file of 3 nodes and a file with 1 edge and then checks if all were added.
 The 2nd test case is a massive one that uses all the nodes/edges created by our sanitized code and also just checks if all of them were properly added/detected by our code.
 Since they both pass, we know this aspect of the code works.

-### Graph Implementation:
-To store our data as a graph, we had to implement a graph data structure.
-We chose to use an adjacency list implementation for two reasons.
-Firstly, we wanted quick access to a node’s neighbors for our pathfinding algorithm.
-Secondly, with such a large dataset, the O(n2) space complexity of adjacency matrices makes it infeasible to use.

 ## Graph Data Structure:
 To store our data as a graph, we had to implement a graph data structure.
 We chose to use an adjacency list implementation for two reasons.
 Firstly, we wanted quick access to a node’s neighbors for our pathfinding algorithm.
 Secondly, with such a large dataset, the O(n2) space complexity of adjacency matrices makes it infeasible to use.
 However, our implementation differed from the in class approach as we decided to use vector indexes instead of pointers as the data sanitize code returned our edges and nodes in order.